 Many other people report that instant glue can be helpful for cracked fingertips.
 Such products contain cyanoacrylate.
 They are not designed for use on skin, however, and might be irritating.
 That is why we suggest liquid bandage instead.

 Other approaches to split fingertips include heavy-duty moisturizers, such as petroleum jelly (Vaseline) or similar products (Aquaphor) applied at night under cotton gloves to protect the sheets and keep the jelly in place.
 Preparations containing urea such as our favorite Udderly Smooth Extra Care 20 Cream may sting when applied to cracked fingers, but do seem to speed healing.

 You will find lots of other remedies, from abstaining from diet soda to Neolia soap, on our website.
-You may also be interested in our Winter Skin Survival Kit, with two tubes of Udderly Smooth Extra Care 20 Cream and three (+ 1) tubes of Pomegranate All Natural Lip Care.
+You may also be interested in our Winter Skin Survival Kit, with Udderly Smooth Extra Care 20 Cream and our Pomegranate All Natural Lip Care.